jcurbelo/megaverse/README.md

 The project includes a rule-based system for validating map elements:

 - Each element class implements a `check(map: Map)` method that defines its placement rules.
-- The `Converter` class includes a `validateMap(map: Map)` method that checks all elements against their rules.
+- The `MapService` service includes a `validateMap(map: Map)` method that checks all elements against their rules.
 - Map validation is performed before element creation in the `generateMap` function.

 This design allows for easy extension of the map element types without modifying multiple files across the project.